Find Plans in your area with your ZIP Code

 As you have already read, both Medicare Advantage and traditional Medicare have their benefits.
 But the two types of coverage are apples and oranges.
 However, if you remove the issue of doctor choice from the equation, the primary difference is when and how you pay.
 This fact remains the same no matter what type of Medicare Advantage plan you are considering (e.g., HMO, PPO, PFFS, Cost, or HSA).

 - If you are a healthy senior and have good health in your family heritage, Medicare Supplemental Plan N is one of the ten standardized Medigap plans.
 Although it is one of the newest plans available, Medicare Plan N is quickly becoming a favorite with Baby Boomers aging into their... will let you save money by sharing some costs when you see your doctor.
-The plan benefits are excellent, and pay just a little to see your doctor (up to $25 per visit).
+The plan benefits are excellent, and you pay just a little to see your doctor (up to $25 per visit).

-- If you are turning age 65, have one or more chronic health conditions that require frequent doctor visits, and you do not qualify for both Medicare and Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States. (dual eligible), the most Medigap coverage you can afford is the best option.
+- If you are turning age 65, have one or more chronic health conditions that require frequent doctor visits, and do not qualify for both Medicare and Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States. (dual eligible), the most Medigap coverage you can afford is the best option.

 - If you have special needs (i.e., a full-time nursing home resident, diabetes, etc.) and an appropriate Medicare Advantage Special Needs Plan (SNP) is available, this is your best option.